 • Follow the arrow to find where you need to go.

-Other ways to say: Follow the path, go the right way
+Other ways to say: Follow the path, go the right way, stick to the route

 24. An arrow in the side